antinvestor/service-partition-api/README.md

         --go_out=./ --validate_out=lang=go:. \
         common/validate.proto common/common.proto partition/v1/partition.proto`
   `protoc --proto_path=../common/service common/common.proto partition/v1/partition.proto --go-grpc_out=./ `

+  You will also need to delete the github file created as that should be imported from the apis project

   with that in place update the implementation appropriately